Wondering which of the many Vatican Museum Tours is right for you?

 Now the question is, is it worth taking a tour to visit Vatican Museums?

 And if you take a more special kind of guided Vatican Museums Tour, like a private, small-group, out-of-hours tour, then it can make an even bigger difference.

-All Vatican Museum tours include skip-the-line tickets, a visit to the Sistine Chapel, and most include a licensed English-speaking tour guide (someone who is knowledgable and who is legally allowed to take you on this tour.)
+All Vatican Museum tours include skip-the-line tickets, a visit to the Sistine Chapel, and a licensed tour guide (someone who is knowledgable and who is legally allowed to take you on this tour.)